-ASTRO/ACR - The American Society of Radiation Oncology (ASTRO) and The American College of Radiology (ACR) have published practice guidelines for image-guided radiation therapy (IGRT).
+ASTRO/ACR - The American Society of Radiation Oncology (ASTRO) and The American College of Radiology (ACR) have published practice guidelines for IGRT.
 The technologies for performing IGRT are described.
-The document also reviews suggested qualifications and responsibilities of the personnel involved in the performance of IGRT.
-The authors note that IGRT can be used to enhance either 3D conformal radiotherapy or intensity modulated radiation therapy (IMRT) but do not elaborate on clinical necessity for IGRT with either of these modalities.
-IGRT is noted to be a necessary and integral part of stereotactic body radiation therapy (SBRT).
+The guidelines also review suggested qualifications and responsibilities of the personnel involved in the performance of IGRT.
+The authors note that IGRT can be used to enhance either 3D conformal radiotherapy or IMRT but do not elaborate on clinical necessity for IGRT with either of these modalities.
+IGRT is noted to be a necessary and integral part of SBRT.
 Elements of interfraction and intrafraction target motion are discussed.
 Fiducial marker placement and migration are reviewed.
 As part of the process of IGRT implementation, it is suggested that the radiation oncologist develop clinical guidelines outlining when physician involvement in verification of patient positioning is needed.
 No clinical outcomes are discussed.